Thermobyte/Thermobyte/README.md

 Hello, my name is Joe Marcinuk (though I go by Thermobyte on the internet).

-I am a Computer Science student in New Hampshire, USA I have experience writing mainly in Python, C, C++, and Java.
+I am a Computer Science student in New Hampshire, USA.
+I have experience writing mainly in Python, C, C++, and Java.
 In addition to my schoolwork, I've done work in the fields of Hyrdographic Research and Autonomous Mobile Robots.